pinkbunny1/kakao/README.md

 ## About
 Kakao is the most popular messaging app from South Korea.
 They provide Kakao app for PC and Mobile devices.
-I tried to clone their app and add messaging feature in the backend with socket.io and express modules.
+I tried to clone their app design and add messaging feature in the backend with socket.io and express modules from scratch.
+Clone here does **NOT** mean cloning codes, it means cloning the UI design by looking at the app from the mobile phone screen.

 ## To do :point_up: